 Typically, privacy policies are included within the terms of site – however, for this discussion it is important to break it out.
-First, these may be legally required by law depending on where you business sits (more information below).
-Second, you may need to directly, efficiently and succinctly direct someone to this page – such as when linking to these terms on an opt-in form.
+First, these may be legally required by law depending on where your business sits (more information below).
+Second, you may need to directly, efficiently, and succinctly direct someone to this page – such as when linking to these terms on an opt-in form.

 It addresses privacy law topics such as:

 - What information is collected ( internet traffic data, cookies)

 - Facebook Advertising Pixel Policy (and other tracking pixels as required)

 The Federal Trade Commission (FTC) has a set of guidelines that will mirror the listings I have included above:

 - What kind of information does the company collect and how?

 - How does a company use the data collected?